Jonathan A. Yuen

 Rear Adm.
-Jonathan Alex Yuen is a retired American admiral, who last served as the 47th Chief of Supply Corps and Commander of the Naval Supply Systems Command.
+Jonathan Alex Yuen (born February 17, 1961) is a retired American admiral, who last served as the 47th Chief of Supply Corps and Commander of the Naval Supply Systems Command.

 Background and education

 A native of San Francisco, Yuen is the grandson of Chinese immigrants who became naturalized American citizens.
+He graduated from Lowell High School in 1979.
 His father and several uncles served in the United States Army and Yuen had been accepted to both West Point and Annapolis, ultimately choosing the latter.

 Yuen graduated with distinction from the United States Naval Academy in 1983.
 While a midshipman, he attended the U.S. Military Academy at West Point as an exchange student in the fall of 1981.
 He has a Master of Business Administration from The Wharton School of Business, University of Pennsylvania.
 He attended Executive Education Programs at the Stanford Graduate School of Business and the University of Virginia, Darden School of Business.
 He also attended the Navy Executive Business Course at the University of North Carolina's Kenan-Flagler Business School.